-Coyotes goalie Smith scores in 5-2 win over WingsPhoenix Coyotes goalie Mike Smith (41), left, celebrates with Shane Doan (19) after scoring a third period goal during an NHL hockey game against the Detroit Red Wings on Saturday, Oct.
+Coyotes goalie Smith scores in 5-2 win over WingsPhoenix Coyotes defenseman Zbynek Michalek (4) and Detroit Red Wings center Pavel Datsyuk (13) vie for the puck in the first period during an NHL hockey game Saturday, Oct.
 19, 2013, in Glendale, Ariz.
 (AP Photo/Rick Scuteri)

 GLENDALE, Ariz.
 (AP) -- Mike Smith never saw his first NHL goal go in.
 He and his Phoenix Coyotes teammates had to wait for a bit after the final buzzer sounded to see if the goal counted.